microsoft/api-guidelines/graph/Modelling with Subtypes Pattern.md

 OData allows us to design collections of entities (entity sets, multi valued navigation properties) with values of different types using **type hierarchy**, where there is one abstract base type with a few common properties and one sub-type for each variant of the entity.
-In the current version of Microsoft Graph there are many collections of items that represent slightly different things, variants of one concept.

 ## Issues and Considerations
 -------------------------